andrew/ultimate-awesome/README.md

 - [awesome-computer-vision](https://github.com/georgepearse/awesome-computer-vision) - A curated list of awesome computer vision tools with automated GitHub stats.
 - [arduino-awesome-br](https://github.com/gerciljunio/arduino-awesome-br) - Lista com dicas, informações, bibliotecas e diversos conteúdos envolvendo Arduino.
 - [awesome-ai-tools-2026](https://github.com/getfrontend/awesome-ai-tools-2026) - Catalogue of the latest and popular AI services and tools.
+- [free-css-resources](https://github.com/getvmio/free-css-resources) - CSS Free Resources | This repo collects 33 of free resources for CSS. 🎨 Transform your web designs with our CSS Stylist repository!
+Dive into a comprehensive collection of free resources and an interactive online playground dedicated to Cascading Style Sheets.
+Perfect for web developers and desig.
 - [free-game-development-resources](https://github.com/getvmio/free-game-development-resources) - Game Development Free Resources | This repo collects 17 of free resources for Game Development. 🎮 Level up your game development skills with our Game Dev Arena repository!
 Explore a comprehensive collection of free resources and a hands-on online playground covering various aspects of game design.
 - [free-haskell-resources](https://github.com/getvmio/free-haskell-resources) - Haskell Free Resources | This repo collects 12 of free resources for Haskell. λ Explore the elegance of functional programming with our Haskell Haven repository!
 Discover free Haskell resources and courses to master this powerful and expressive language.
 Perfect for those seeking a pure functiona.
 - [free-ruby-resources](https://github.com/getvmio/free-ruby-resources) - Ruby Free Resources | This repo collects 18 of free resources for Ruby. 💎 Discover the beauty of Ruby programming with our Ruby Gems collection!
 This repository showcases a carefully curated set of free Ruby resources, courses, and an interactive Playground.
 Ideal for those who appreciate the sim.